abinarain/DMWAS/README.md

 The multiple files which comprises of the scores are then used to replace the DIPs in MultiColFile resulting in MultiColDIPsScore file
 #Usage$ python3 ReplaceMultiColDIPs.py MultiColFile StepsWhereMultiColsAre ReverseScoreFileName \
 #Example: python3 ReplaceMultiColDIPs.py multiColumnSplitSample.csv 2 reverse \

+This creates file with DIPs replaced with Divergence score with the name MultiColDIPsScored.txt\
 ###########################################################################################\